Trimble Inc (TRMB) Shares Rise Despite Market Challenges - News Heater

 TRMB’s Market Performance

-TRMB’s stock has seen a 0.71% increase for the week, with a -9.85% drop in the past month and a -16.42% fall in the past quarter.
-The volatility ratio for the week is 1.94%, and the volatility levels for the past 30 days are at 3.28% for Trimble Inc. The simple moving average for the past 20 days is 0.61% for TRMB’s stock, with a -13.33% simple moving average for the past 200 days.
+TRMB’s stock has seen a 1.66% increase for the week, with a -3.08% drop in the past month and a -17.66% fall in the past quarter.
+The volatility ratio for the week is 1.61%, and the volatility levels for the past 30 days are at 3.16% for Trimble Inc The simple moving average for the last 20 days is 3.82% for TRMB stock, with a simple moving average of -11.02% for the last 200 days.

 Analysts’ Opinion of TRMB